 What you can do

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, let your doctor's staff know if you take any medications.
-Certain acid-reducing drugs, such as proton pump inhibitors, can alter the results of some tests used to diagnose Zollinger-Ellison syndrome.
+Certain acid-reducing drugs, such as proton pump inhibitors or H2 antagonists, can alter the results of some tests used to diagnose Zollinger-Ellison syndrome.
 However, don't stop taking these medications without consulting your doctor.